Sleep Hypnosis: What It Is, Does It Actually Work, and How to Use It for Better Sleep

 1. Reduces Sleep Latency

-A 2018 review of the research [5] explored the impact of hypnotherapy on sleep disorders.
+A 2018 review of the research [5] explored the impact of hypnotherapy on restless sleep.
 Based on reports from 503 patients, researchers concluded that sleep hypnosis decreased sleep latency, making it a viable option for people who can’t get enough shut-eye.

 2. Promotes Deep, Restful Sleep